We handle the full range of estate planning concerns.

 Most people think of Estate Planning as preparing a will, a power of attorney, or maybe an advanced health care directive.
 While these are all important parts of Estate Planning, they serve only as a basic foundation of Estate Planning.
 People have traditionally relied on these basic items to make sure that, in the event of a catastrophic event such as serious illness, injury, incapacitation or death, a trusted love one could manage that person’s affairs.

 The good news for those of us that live in Ohio is that Ohio no longer has an Estate Tax which began in 2013.
 The Federal limits have been changing drastically over the years.
-If you were to pass away in 2016, your heirs will not pay estate tax unless you passed away owning more than $5.45 million in assets.
+If you were to pass away, your heirs will not pay estate tax unless you passed away owning more than $11.58 million per individual.
 However, it is always possible that the Federal Government will change its mind once again regarding this number.
 It is even possible this number will drop as low as $1 million!

 Some people aren’t worried because they don’t have more than a million in assets and in some cases that is true.
 But remember, the estate tax is imposed on assets and the term ”assets” doesn’t just mean money, stocks, bonds, CDs and checking accounts.
 It includes almost anything of value (i.e. cars, coin collection, antiques, etc.).